PoojaShylaja/Cyclistic-Bike-Share/README.md

 What is the problem you are trying to solve?

-a).
-How to Maximize the annual membership Cyclistic Bikeshare. b).
-How does annual members and casual riders use Cyclistic Bikeshare differently.
+* How to Maximize the annual membership Cyclistic Bikeshare.
+* How does annual members and casual riders use Cyclistic Bikeshare differently.

 Key stake holders are : The director of marketing, Lily Moreno, Cyclistic marketing analytics team,Cyclistic executive team